nglasl/silverstripe-fusion/README.md

 ### Tags

-These will be automatically consolidated into fusion tags, based on data objects ending with `Tag`.
+These will be automatically consolidated, based on data objects ending with `Tag`.
 To further customise this process, you may define the following configuration:

 ```yaml
 FusionService: